Vitols999/QMS-WIKI/AxMaintainIndex.md

 This is a recommended sequence of steps when editing the index in a local copy of the manual:

-1. Update your local copy of the manual using your preferred Bitbucket version control tool.
+1. Update your local copy of the manual using your preferred Github version control tool.
 1. Open a command-line window and change the working directory to `my_path_to_manual\doc\Tools`.
 Run all Python scripts mentioned from this working directory!
 1. Copy the `AxAdvToc.md` to the `Tools` subfolder (overwrite an existing one!).
 This copy is used for the consistency check.